Dreamzlol/ArenaPartyTarget/README.md

-# ArenaPartyTarget
+# ArenaPartyTarget - Wrath of the Lich King (3.3.5)
-Automatically calls out your current target to party chat.
-Wrath of the Lich King (3.3.5)
+Automatically calls out the class of your current target to party chat.